-Outsourcing clinical trials, which began in the 1970s, used to be the reserve of big pharma organizations.
+Outsourcing clinical trials, which began in the 1970s, used to be largely dominated by big pharma organizations.
 But over the years, as many more third-party vendors entered the market, outsourcing has provided services at a cost and scale that even smaller biopharma companies can use.

 In this post, we explore the current state of the clinical trial outsourcing market, paying attention to some of the core components of what it takes to make the relationship between a sponsor and contract research organization thrive.